LexMastro/homework-week1/README.md

 # <HOMEWORK-WEEK1>

 ## Description
-* The project is a landing page of an digital marketing website - An easy to read & follow, with accessability.
+* The project is a landing page of a digital marketing website - An easy to read & follow, with accessability.

 * The project needed to be visually appealing, while functioning correctly.